1998 HONDA INTEGRA DC2

 Equipment

-The models in this generation are fitted with plenty of equipment, including: leather steering, EBD, seat belt pretensions, power sunroof, alloy wheels, anti-theft alarm, tilt, and central locking,...
+The models in this generation are fitted with plenty of equipment, including leather steering, EBD, seat belt pretensioner, power sunroof, alloy wheels, anti-theft alarm, tilt, and central locking.

 Honda Integra Price

-On used car market, the price of a Honda Integra for sale is now varying from $4,000 to $16,000 depending on model year, mileage and other condition of the car.
-If a used Honda Integra is in good condition, its price will definitely not be under $4,000.
+On the used car market, the price of a Honda Integra now varies from $4,000 to $16,000 depending on model year, mileage, and other conditions of the car.
+If a used Honda Integra is in good condition, its price will not be under $4,000.

-In case you don’t know where to buy, you can surf some trusted platforms selling used cars such as CarfromJapan.com to get advice from the professional sales agent and let them help you in finding a car fitted your demand and your budget the best.
+If you don’t know where to buy, you can surf some trusted used car platforms like Car From Japan, to get advice from a professional sales agent and let them help you find a car that fits your demand and budget the best!